osalmatar/quick-work/README.md

 # quick-work
-Quick tasks that should be relatively simple to do.
+Quick tasks that are relatively easy to do

+Need to organize better with folders and then explain each folder.